Gvistic/Firework-Show/README.md

 RodisFireworksModule:Ignite("Rocket","Firework1", {
     YForce = 450; -- Velocity of the rocket in the Y-Axis.
     TimeBeforeExplosion = 3; -- Duration in seconds before it explodes.
-(Flight duration) UseCustomAttachment = true; -- Use a custom attachment on the firework, but be sure to name it "FireworkAttachment".
-    -- You can view all other properties below:
+(Flight duration) -- You can view all other in the properties section })
-})

 ```